Volunteer – Lead – Learn

-Come enjoy a hands-on experience in the Campus Garden (1141 Polo Road).
+All WFU students, faculty, and staff are invited to enjoy a hands-on experience at the Campus Garden.
 Practice the fundamentals of gardening, lead your peers in productive work that helps alleviate hunger, and learn about the connections between regenerative agriculture and climate change.
 There are opportunities for every experience level!
+You can volunteer in the Garden, come with a class to explore specific disciplinary connections to your coursework, or attend one of our seasonal events hosted in the Garden.

-Connect & Cultivate is a weekday volunteer opportunity designed specifically to help students connect with one another and the environment.
-You’ll help accomplish garden chores, learn a little about sustainable gardening, and meet new friends in a relaxed, outdoor setting.
-C&C sessions are a time to put your hands in the earth and unwind.
+Connect & Cultivate is our volunteer opportunity designed specifically to help student, faculty, and staff volunteers connect with one another and the environment.
+You’ll help accomplish gardening tasks, learn about sustainable agricultural practices in the Garden, and meet new friends in a relaxed, outdoor setting.
+C&C volunteer sessions are a time to put your hands in the earth and unwind.

 Daily Tasks